matheuscfernandes/sponge-ridges/index.md

 ## Supporting Material

-All supporting videos can be found here: [VIDEOS](https://drive.google.com/drive/folders/1S7ATPILZcW2O5Z0-nS71xrwCuGCcdp4x?usp=sharing)
+All supporting videos can be found here: [VIDEOS](https://drive.google.com/drive/folders/0BwhqWZtgjTIkfmtaT0N4VWozWkxtSktzaldpQW93Vl85TXVnU05fR1JwWUtKdnhoTkZtS0U?resourcekey=0-FGkjd_73NyaHYAI2wdsytw&usp=sharing)

 All supporting information can be found here: [SUPPLEMENTARY INFORMATION](./si)

-If there are additional suggested changes or improvements to the code, please submit a GitHub pull request and email me at [(fernandes@seas.harvard.edu)](mailto:fernandes@seas.harvard.edu).
+If there are additional suggested changes or improvements to the code, please submit a GitHub pull request and contact me at [contact](https://fer.me/cont)

 ## Supporting Video